Canon T6 vs Leica T

 |8.||Canon T5i||optical||n||3.0 / 1040||swivel||Y||1/4000s||5.0||Y||n|

 |9.||Canon T4i||optical||n||3.0 / 1040||swivel||Y||1/4000s||5.0||Y||n|

 |12.||Canon T2i||optical||n||3.0 / 1040||fixed||n||1/4000s||3.7||Y||n|

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The T Typ 701 has a touchscreen, while the T6 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

 Concerning the storage of imaging data, both the T6 and the T Typ 701 write their files to SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T6 and Leica T (Typ 701) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T6 or the Leica T – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.